Robust, randomized preconditioning for kernel ridge regression: Algorithms and best practices

-The \RPCholesky algorithm is a variant of partial Cholesky decomposition that chooses random pivots at each step according to an evolving probability distribution.
-For an input parameter $r \in \mathbb{N}$, the algorithm returns a rank-$r$ approximation in factorized form:
+\RPCholesky is a variant of the partial Cholesky decomposition that chooses random pivots at each step according to an evolving probability distribution.
+For an input parameter $r \in \mathbb{N}$, the algorithm returns a rank-$r$ approximation in factored form:

 The matrix $\mat{\hat{A}}$ is random because it depends on the choice of random pivots.
-On average, $\mat{\hat{A}}$ compares well with the best rank-$r$ approximation of $\mat{A}$, as established in \cite[Thm.~3.1]{chen2022randomly}.
+The average error of $\mat{\hat{A}}$ is comparable to the best rank-$r$ approximation error, as established in \cite[Thm.~3.1]{chen2022randomly} and \cite[Thm.~4.2]{epperly2025embracerejectionkernelmatrix}.
 The algorithm accesses only $(r+1)N$ entries of the kernel matrix; it uses $\mathcal{O}(rN)$ storage; and it expends $\mathcal{O}(r^2 N)$ arithmetic operations.

-We propose to select the approximation rank $r = \order(\sqrt{N})$, which ensures that we can obtain an eigenvalue decomposition of the preconditioner $\mat{P}$ in $\order(N^2)$ operations.
+We propose an approximation rank $r = \order(\sqrt{N})$, which ensures that we can obtain an eigenvalue decomposition of the preconditioner in $\order(N^2)$ operations.
 We then apply preconditioned CG (\Cref{alg:pcg}, described in \cite[\S10.3]{golub2013matrix}) to solve the KRR problem.
-Provided that $r = \order(\sqrt{N})$ suffices to obtain a good preconditioner, CG terminates in a constant number of iterations, and the total operation count for \RPCholesky preconditioning is $\order(N^2)$.
-We provide pseudocode for this \RPCholesky preconditioning approach in \Cref{alg:pcgrpc}.
+If the rank $r = \order(\sqrt{N})$ suffices to obtain a good preconditioner, CG terminates in a constant number of iterations and the total operation count for \RPCholesky preconditioning is $\order(N^2)$.
+The pseudocode for \RPCholesky preconditioning is given in \Cref{alg:pcgrpc}.